-Arkansas should not be surprised that Petrino lied to his bosses, because he has lied to pretty much all of his previous bosses.
+Arkansas should not be surprised that Petrino lied to his bosses, because he has lied to pretty much all of his previous bosses, without consequences.
 Why would he stop when he got to Fayetteville?
-Lying had always been a good career move for him, but this time it cost Petrino his job as the school fired him Tuesday night.
+Lying has always been a good career move for him.

 I am sure Guillen is truly sorry.
 I imagine Petrino will at least say he is sorry.
 But as an old football coach once said: They are who we thought they are.
 If their bosses are surprised, they must not be paying attention.